RPI-CASE/SCOREC_BITCoPT-Python/README.md

 * Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely
 * Search for shapely
 * Download the correct cp27 *.whl file, 32 or 64 bit
-* Navigate to download folder and type "cmd" in the path/url bar OR open CMD and navigate to downloads folder
+* Navigate to download folder and type "cmd" in the path/url bar at the top OR open CMD and navigate to downloads folder
 * Type into CMD:
 ```
 pip install [name of shapely file].whl